Skip to main content

 Cyclist on the road beside car

-In an attempt to improve safety to everyone sharing roads in Ontario, our provincial parliament unanimously passed Bill 31, legislation that will increase penalties, fines and amend rules of the road for drivers and cyclists.
+In an attempt to improve safety for everyone sharing roads in Ontario, our provincial parliament unanimously passed Bill 31, legislation that will increase penalties, fines and amend rules of the road for drivers and cyclists.
 The bill targets distracted drivers with significantly increased fines and also permits cities to build more bicycle lanes.

 These amendments address some alarming studies that have recently come to light about drivers and their behaviours.
 According to a recent CBC article, a Centre for Addiction and Mental Health 2014 survey revealed that more than 33% of licensed Ontario students “admitted to texting while driving.”